Table of Contents

 Abstract

 Wilson Disease is a monogenetic disorder of copper metabolism affecting the ATP7B gene.
 Treatment is lifelong and focuses on removal of copper to arrest disease progression and improve the clinical manifestations of copper toxicity.
-Currently the only cure is replacement of ATP7B in hepatocytes by liver transplantation, however, lifelong monitoring and immunosuppressive medications are still needed.
-The possibility of introducing functional ATP7B gene through gene therapy provides an exciting p [...]
+Currently the only cure is liver transplantation, however, lifelong monitoring and immunosuppressive medications are still needed afterwards.
+The possibility of introducing functional ATP7B gene through gene therapy provides an e [...]

 Open Access Original Research